AveryCorniell/PyBer_Analysis/README.md

 ## Summary
 Based on these findings, three recommendations are to:
-- reallocate resources (i.e. drivers) from the urban to the rural cities,
+- reallocate resources (i.e. drivers) from the urban to the rural cities, as a result,
-- as a result, fares should be re-examined to create a more uniform pricing structure, and finally
+- fares should be re-examined to create a more uniform pricing structure, and finally,
-- maintain the fare and driver ration in the suburban cities as it appears to be the baseline.
+- maintain the fare and driver ratio in the suburban cities as it appears to be the baseline.